x-ENIAC/MIPT_projects_4_sem/Dumping_int/README.md

 	c = mult(a, b);
 }
 ```
+Note: BEGIN_ANY_FUNC is a macro that creates a subgraph in the picture with the name of the function called by the user.

 The first way is to pass the function object by value, the second way is to pass by reference.